ITR Filing Deadline Missed?

 Long-Term Capital Gains (LTCG) on property are subject to a flat rate of 20%, allowing investors to benefit from indexation to offset inflation.
 Meanwhile, LTCG on equity shares and units of equity-oriented mutual funds incur a 10% tax on gains exceeding ₹1 lakh, with other assets taxed at 20%.

-Short-Term Capital Gains (STCG) vary based on the applicability of Securities Transaction Tax (STT).
+Short-term capital Gains (STCG) vary depending on the applicability of Securities Transaction Tax (STT).
 When STT isn't applicable, STCG is taxed at normal slab rates.
 However, when STT is applicable, a 15% tax rate is imposed.

 Tax Savings on Capital Gains for NRIs